National frameworks to address hate crime in Denmark

 The Danish National Police also monitors "incidents without charges and other investigative measures" with a bias motivation.
 In addition, the Danish National Police monitors hate speech, which is a criminal offence according to section 266b of the penal code.

 The Ministry of Justice conducts an annual victimization survey.
-In this survey, victims who report being subjected to violence are asked whether they think the violence was motivated by, for example, racism or sexual orientation.
-A question about a possible hate motive is included in sections on vandalism and crimes committed online, and there are plans to add religion to the list of possible bias motives.
+In this survey, victims who report being subjected to violence are asked whether they think the violence was motivated on the grounds of racism, religion, disability, gender identity or sexual orientation, among other possible motives.
+A question about a possible hate motive is included in sections on physical assault, vandalism and crimes committed online.

 Hate crime victim support